 Tips and Tricks: LulzBot TAZ MOARstruder Tool Head

-The LulzBot TAZ MOARstruder Tool Head combines high-speed 3D printing with super-strong 3D printed parts.
-Get the most out of your MOARstruder Tool Head by following the tips below.
+The LulzBot MOARstruder Tool Head combines high-speed 3D printing with super-strong 3D printed parts.
+Get the most out of your MOARstruder Tool Head by following these LulzBot 3D printer tricks and tips.

 Thick Layers, Faster 3D Prints

 Need to test your prototype for fit and function?
 A large layer height means fewer total layers.
 Every additional layer requires more movements and adds to the final print time.
 With the large nozzle diameter and the extra-long heater block, the MOARstruder Tool Head can consume over 100 grams of filament an hour!
 That's roughly one kilogram in 10 hours, and over five pounds of filament in 24 hours!